Dating Quiz

 Love Bombing Signs

-- and expressing strong feelings right away
+• Expressing strong feelings right away

 These are some of the traditional warning signs of love bombing.
 (That guy who, after just one date, claims he "can't stop thinking about you"?
 Yeah, watch out for him.)

 One way to assess if someone's feelings are genuine is to ask about their past relationships.
-If they have had a series of short relationships, say a lot of negative things about their exes, or describe losing interest frequently in relationships, these are all signs that someone may not be capable of maintaining a relationship and growing or nurturing real love.
+If they have had a series of short relationships, say a lot of negative things about their exes, have commitment issues, or describe losing interest frequently in relationships, these are all signs that someone may not be capable of maintaining a relationship and growing or nurturing real love.

 How To Protect Yourself From Love Bombing